|16 Aug 2013||GNC TC Newsletter PDF|

-The AIAA Guidance, Navigation, and Control Conference, AIAA Atmospheric Flight Mechanics Conference, AIAA Modeling and Simulation Technologies Conference, and AIAA Infotech@Aerospace Conference will combine in 2013 to provide the world’s premier forum for presentation, discussion, and collaboration of science, research, and technology in these highly related fields as they relate to aerospace.
-It will bring together experts from industry, government, and academia on an international level to cover a broad spectrum of issues concerning flight mechanics, modeling, simulation, information systems, and the guidance, navigation, and control of aerospace vehicles.
+The AIAA Guidance, Navigation, and Control Conference, AIAA Atmospheric Flight Mechanics Conference, AIAA Modeling and Simulation Technologies Conference, and AIAA Infotech@Aerospace Conference combine this week in Boston to provide the world’s premier forum for presentation and discussion of science, research, and technology in these highly related aerospace fields.
+It brings together experts from industry, government, and academia on an international level to cover a broad spectrum of issues concerning flight mechanics, modeling, simulation, information systems, and the guidance, navigation, and control of aerospace vehicles.

 Event participants will: